 1. Please provide full details of any concerns you held at the relevant time specifying the nature of those concerns in as much detail as possible.

-Personal information redacted by USI My father had which departments across most of the hospitals in northern Freland .
-He adursed us, his tamily, that the lack of consistent care provided by In O'Bren in the wolvy Department in Chargavon Area Hospital was the worst he had ever incountered He described one particular incident on 31.03.15 when he was adured to attend for admission for insertion of a stent upon annual at The designated time he was adjusted that he was not on The list for the procedure and follows on was only admitted after a mumber of hours having for the user of Flowing be resolved.
-Please explain why you did not raise your concern(s) at the time and state if 2. there was something that prevented you from raising your concern(s). we were grateful for the care my father torewed over the years and did not want to formalise our concerns at an earther stage of our involvement with Mr O'Brien and the Urology Department in case it had an impact on the patient/consultant relationship.
-My fatter found Mr O'Brien to be anogant and dismissive in dealings with him a significant factor in the decision.
+they father had resolution resolution which resulted in Years of involvement with various departments across most of the hospitals in northern Freland the advised us, his family, that the lack of consistent care provided by mr o'Bnein in the wolvey Department in Craigavon Area Hospital was the worst he had ever incentered the described one particular incident on 31.03.15 when he was advised to attend for admission for insertion of a stent upon arrival at the designated time he was advised that he was not on the list for the procedure and for the was advised that he was not on the list for the procedure and for the vision to be resolved.

+Please explain why you did not raise your concern(s) at the time and state if there was something that prevented you from raising your concern(s).

+we were grateful for the care my father received over the years and did not want to formalise our concerns at an earther stage of our involvement with Mr 0' Brien and the Urology Department in case it had an impact on the patient/consultant relationship.
+My fatter found Mr 0'Brien to be arrogant and dismissive in his dealings with him